sustainers/academic-map/_sources/universities/carnegie-mellon-university.md

 ## Other context

 Sayeed Choudury joined CMU last year, coming from his work founding the first University OSPO at Johns Hopkins University.
-CMU already has a history of good open source work - see, for instance, Bogdan Vasilescu's [STRUDEL](https://cmustrudel.github.io/) lab there - but hasn't historically had a centrally operating OSPO to help oversee the work going on.
+CMU already has a history of open source work done by researchers, but hasn't historically had a centrally operating OSPO to help oversee the work going on.
 CMU's OSPO was [initially funded](https://sloan.org/grant-detail/10077) by the Alfred P. Sloan foundation, along with several other OSPOs in 2022.